Kalusha Bwalya: International career

 He was a player-coach during the African 2006 World Cup qualification matches.
-On 5 September 2004, Zambia played Liberia, and the match was tied 0–0 minutes before the end.
-Kalusha, aged 41, came off the bench during the second half, scoring from a trademark direct free kick to give Zambia a 1–0 victory and the lead of Africa's Group 1.
+On 5 September 2004, Kalusha came off the bench during the second half against Liberia to score from a trademark direct free kick to give Zambia a 1–0 victory and the lead of Africa's Group 1.
+In doing so at the age of 41 years and 19 days, he became the third-oldest international goalscorer in world football, only behind England's Stanley Matthews in 1956 (41y and 248d) and Cameroon's Roger Milla in 1994, aged 42.
 However, Zambia finished third and failed to qualify for the 2006 World Cup.

 Despite the failure to qualify, Bwalya coached Zambia at the 2006 African Cup of Nations.
 Following their elimination in the first round, however, Bwalya resigned from his post.

 Kalusha's dream of holding the coveted AFCON trophy came 2012 when the Zambia National Football Team, which was underestimated by many football pundits upset the star-studded Ivory Coast to win the final of the 2012 tournament.
 As Zambian FA President, he joined the players and lifted the cup in a country where his former teammates perished in an aircraft disaster.
 This emotional story is narrated in the documentary film "Eighteam", directed by Juan Rodriguez-Briso.

 He has nevertheless remained actively involved in international football, contributing to the 2006 World Cup as a member of FIFA's Technical Study Group.
 He was also one of the ambassadors of the 2010 World Cup which was held in South Africa.